UofT-DSI/shell/04-instructors/lessons/unix_slides.md

 If we type echo $SHELL in our terminal, the output will tell us what shell we are working with.
-Most often, our shell will already be bash but in newer Macs, it could be zsh which is almost identical to bash.
-We can also see where bash is located by typing:
+Most often, our shell will already be Bash but in newer Macs, it could be zsh which is almost identical to Bash.
+We can also see where Bash is located by typing:

 ---
-- whereis bash
+- whereis Bash
-- whence bash
+- whence Bash
-- which bash
+- which Bash

 ---
 Let's start with a few commands and see what happens in our